 The announcement came a day ahead of a summit that includes both Poroshenko and Russian President Vladimir Putin, and could be aimed at pressuring Ukraine into seeking a negotiated end to the conflict rather than a military victory.

-Over the past month, Ukrainian forces had made substantial inroads against pro-Russian separatists in eastern Ukraine, taking control of several sizable towns and cities that had been under rebel control since April, when the clashes began.
+Over the past month, Ukrainian forces have made substantial inroads against pro-Russian separatists in eastern Ukraine, taking control of several sizable towns and cities that had been under rebel control since April, when the clashes began.

-But the advances have come at a high cost - more than 2,000 civilians were reportedly killed and at least 726 Ukrainian servicemen.
+But the advances have come at a high cost - more than 2,000 civilians reportedly killed and at least 726 Ukrainian servicemen.

 Earlier on Monday, a Ukrainian official said a column of Russian tanks and armoured vehicles entered southeastern Ukraine - a move that brings the conflict to an area that has so far escaped the intense fighting of recent weeks.